 PyVista combines the dimensionality of the data (in the shape of the

 numpy.ndarray) with the values of the data in one line.
 VTK uses “tuples” to describe the shape of the data (where it sits in space) and “components” to describe the type of data (1 = scalars/scalar fields, 2 = vectors/vector fields, n = tensors/tensor fields).
 Here, shape and values are stored concretely in one variable.

-pyvista.UniformGridwraps vtk.vtkImageData, just with a better name; they are both containers of evenly spaced points.
+pyvista.UniformGridwraps vtk.vtkImageData, just with a different name; they are both containers of evenly spaced points.
 Your data does not have to be an “image” to use it with vtk.vtkImageData; rather, like images, values in the dataset are evenly spaced apart like pixels in an image.